erikrose/nose-progressive/README.rst

   thing.tests.test_templates:TaggingTests.test_add_new         [===========-  ]

 It is glorious.
 It supports a wide variety of terminal types and reacts to terminal resizing with all the grace it can muster.
-Unlike with the standard dot-strewing testrunner, you can always see what test is running, too.
+And unlike with the standard dot-strewing testrunner, you can always see what test is running.

 Fast, Pretty, Useful Tracebacks
 -------------------------------